-Modes of variability in the tropical stratosphere are associated with distinct peaks in spectral density, or power, in the periodogram of the monthly and zonal mean zonal winds at the equator (Figure 10) (Pascoe et al., 2005).
-The first peak occurs at six months and represents the so-called "semi-annual oscillations (SAO)" which is essentially a mesospheric phenomenon that extends down into the upper stratosphere.
-It is driven mainly by the transport of zonal momentum by vertically propagating equatorial and gravity waves plus cross-equatorial meridional advection of mean momentum which locks the SAO to the seasonal cycle (Kawatani et al., 2020).
+Modes of variability in the tropical stratosphere are associated with distinct peaks in spectral density, or power, in the periodogram of the monthly and zonal mean zonal winds at the Equator (Fig. 10, Pascoe et al., 2005).
+The first peak occurs at 6 months and represents the so-called "semi-annual oscillation (SAO)", which is essentially a mesospheric phenomenon that extends down into the upper stratosphere.
+It is driven mainly by the transport of zonal momentum by vertically propagating equatorial and gravity waves plus crossequatorial meridional advection of mean momentum which locks the SAO to the seasonal cycle (Kawatani et al., 2020).